-Much like a photograph, your will reflects your objectives at a particular moment in time.
+Your will reflects your objectives at a particular moment in time.
 It does not automatically adjust to reflect increases in the size of your estate, changes in the needs of your beneficiaries, or new tax laws.
 Therefore, it is important to keep your will current.